SubhPa19/GeminiDemo/.github/checklist.md

 * [ ] README or documentation updated if required
 * [ ] Complex logic documented with comments
+* [ ] for new fun proper comments and jaba doc are added, if existing fun is modified update as per change

 ## PR Quality